 Financial problems can be a more explicit sign of drug addiction.
 But, the addict may come up with subtle ways to get more money in order to fund their habit.
 Some of the lesser-known methods that addicts may use to fund their habit: obtaining multiple payday loans, picking up odd jobs, or tapping into their 401K or child’s education fund.
 Also, those addicts may ask to take over family finances in order to cover up for shortages.

 4. Unexplained Injuries or Accidents

 If people abuse drugs and alcohol, it can cause poor coordination and balance, which can lead to injuries or accidents that wouldn’t necessarily happen under normal circumstances.
 These injuries can range from bruises and black eyes to more serious injuries, such as sprains or broken bones.
 Often, addicts will try and explain away these injuries and are quick to change the subject, especially if these injuries are accompanied by bloodshot eyes or unusual smells coming from their clothes or breath.
-This is a definite sign that the addict needs to be in an adult drug and alcohol rehab center.
+This is a definite sign that the addict needs to be in a drug and alcohol rehab center.

 5. Being Sick Without Reason

 Alcoholics and addicts regularly don’t feel well and may experience illnesses that are both frequent and vague.
 Those with a drug addiction may also feign sickness to duck out of work or a family event in order to use drugs and alcohol.
 These illnesses are often accompanied by low energy and irritability.

 Another sign of drug addiction is if an addict often tells stories in order to cover their actions while under the influence.
 Telling stories to others is a natural reaction for those who can’t admit they have an addiction.
 Additionally, people who are addicts will often proclaim to others dramatically they haven’t had a drink or drug in weeks in order to deflect suspicion.

 Need Help?
 Call the Palm Beach Institute Today